 Written 19 Step Exterior Painting Process

 Listed below is our exterior painting process and information business and home owners find helpful for preparing to get exterior painting work.

 What We Do for Residential

 3) Scrape Loose Paint.
-Pressure washing causes some wood to soak up water.
+Pressure washing causes some building material to soak up water.
 When the wood dries out a small amount of paint will curl up on the edges.
-After the wood is dry we carefully scrape loose paint.
+After the surface is dry we carefully scrape loose paint.
 One more step for high quality.

 6) Cover Ceiling Fans, Lights, Utility Meter Faces etc. If it shouldn’t be painted it should be covered.
 We will cover your items with plastic, paper and tape as required to protect them.

 7) Trim Back Bushes and Trees As Required We trim bushes and trees as needed to provide a quality paint job.
 Our preference is to have a landscaper do this prior to painting so you get exactly the cut you desire.
 If it’s not a concern then we take care of this for you.
 Some people prefer to leave the plants alone, and to paint around them.
 We are also agreeable to this if its your desire.
 Shown below is an example of “leave the plants alone”.
 In situations like this the ideal thing to do is to trim back the plant a reasonable amount, and then to paint around it.